Kenya’s Supreme Court upholds Ruto’s narrow presidential win

 Odinga’s team had challenged the technology used by the electoral commission and alleged that voting results had been tampered with, and it argued that the electoral commission chair had essentially acted alone in declaring the winner.

-Odinga’s team questioned an election seen as the country’s most transparent, with results from tens of thousands of polling stations posted online within hours of the vote for Kenyans to follow the tally themselves.
+The election had been seen as the country’s most transparent, with results from tens of thousands of polling stations posted online within hours of the vote for Kenyans to follow the tally themselves.
 Such reforms were in part the result of Odinga’s previous election challenge.

+The outgoing president, Kenyatta, who bitterly split with his deputy Ruto after the 2017 election crisis, had remained publicly silent since casting his vote last month.
+In his first comments Monday night, he didn’t mention Ruto by name but said “it is my intention to oversee a smooth transition to the next administration.”

+But Kenyatta appeared to question the court’s decision.
+“Can our institutions rule one way in one election and another way in another election without scrutiny?” he asked, and called on Kenyans for “constant scrutiny” of the government.

-Now Kenyans wait to see whether any anger over the election will be channeled into the streets in a country with a history of sometimes deadly political violence.
-The election had one of the lowest turnouts in the country’s history of multiparty democracy, under 65%.
+Kenyans now wait to see whether any anger over the election will be channeled into the streets in a country with a history of sometimes deadly political violence.
+The election had one of the lowest turnouts — under 65% — in Kenya’s history of multiparty democracy.

-The 77-year-old Odinga, who has pursued the presidency for a quarter-century, said he respected the court’s opinion but found it “incredible” that it rejected all claims and at times used “unduly exaggerated language.”
-He said he’ll announce his plans later for the “struggle for transparency, accountability and democracy.”
+The 77-year-old Odinga, who has pursued the presidency for a quarter-century, said he respected the court’s opinion but found it “incredible” that it rejected all claims.
+He said he’ll announce plans later for the “struggle for transparency, accountability and democracy.”

 “It’s very painful.
 We have accepted the court ruling and congratulate William Ruto.
-We just ask him to be the president of all people,” said John Okoth, a resident of the capital.
+We just ask him to be the president of all people,” said John Okoth, a resident of the capital, Nairobi.
 “For Raila, it’s time for him to rest after losing five times.”

+U.S. Secretary of State Antony Blinken congratulated Ruto, and praised Odinga and other candidates for abiding by the Supreme Court’s decision.

+“We also congratulate the people of Kenya on the conclusion of a peaceful electoral process,” Blinken said in a statement Monday.

 AP journalist Brian Inganga in Nairobi, Kenya, contributed.